balinth0rvath/CarND-Advanced-Lane-Lines/writeup.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-Code cell number consisting the relevant code is given in every rubric point, and line numbers are referenced too, like (#11)
+Code cell number containing the relevant code is given in every rubric point, and line numbers are referenced too, like (#11)

 ### Camera Calibration